kkong99/puam-api-docs/objects.md

 **medium**
 A string describing the materials and processes used to create the object.

+**newaccession**
+Indicates whether this object has been acquired by the museum within the last two years.

+**nowebuse**
+A flag indicating whether or not the object is available in general search results.

 **objectid**
 The Museum's numeric unique machine-readable identifier for the object.
 Note that by appending this id to the url string [http://artmuseum.princeton.edu/collections/objects/](http://artmuseum.princeton.edu/collections/objects/) one can also construct a link to the object's page in the Museum's online collection.

 **objectnumber**
 The museum's internal identifier for the object, most commonly expressed as a combination of a four-digit year and various prefixes/suffixes meant to indicate characteristics about the object.
 In the museum lexicon this is also commonly referred to as an accession number, however loans and other objects not formally accessioned by the Museum receive these numbers as well.

+**packages**
+A list of defined packages in which this object is included.

+**periods**
+The chronological period in which the object was created.

+**primaryimage**
+A IIIF image API url stub for the primary image for the object.

 **published_date**
 The date that the object record was last updated.

+**restrictions**
+Indicates whether there are copyright restrictions around the use and reproduction of this object.

+**secondaryobjectnumber**
+An alternate number by which the object may be known.

 **signed**
 A string describing the presence of a signature on the object.